 These are used for the management of withdrawal symptoms, treatment of co-occurring disorders, and prevention of relapse.

-Behavioral therapies help patients change their behaviors and attitudes pertaining to drug use, learn healthy life skills and receive medication for the treatment of their addiction alongside therapy.
+Behavioral therapies: –Behavioral therapies help patients change their behaviors and attitudes pertaining to drug use, learn healthy life skills and receive medication for the treatment of their addiction alongside therapy.

 The different settings available for substance abuse treatment are:

-Invictus Health Group delivers a complete spectrum of drug addiction treatment for various sectors of the human population including adolescents, young adults, adult men and women, the elderly, and the LGBT community.
+Invictus Health Group partners with centers that deliver a complete spectrum of drug addiction treatment for various sectors of the human population including adolescents, young adults, adult men and women, the elderly, and the LGBT community.
 Treatments are tailored based on individual needs after a comprehensive evaluation at admission and throughout participation in the program.
 We believe that all our patients are unique because of which even our customized treatment plans are individualized.
 These are modified based on the severity of the addiction, presence of co-occurring mental health disorder, unique needs, and the medical history of the person being treated.

-At Invictus Health Group, we strive to explore the underlying causes of addiction and identify the specific needs of patients.
-Our treatment plans are individualized and are geared towards people experiencing difficulty due to addiction, trauma, and other unresolved issues including previous unsuccessful substance abuse treatment at a behavioral health center.
+At Invictus Health Group, we have partners that strive to explore the underlying causes of addiction and identify the specific needs of patients.
+Their treatment plans are individualized and are geared towards people experiencing difficulty due to addiction, trauma, and other unresolved issues including previous unsuccessful substance abuse treatment at a behavioral health center.

 We understand that even when people may be suffering from the same addictions, they would have a unique story to tell and a distinct history to share.
 This in turn means that the one-size-fits-all approach does not work for all.
-At Invictus Health Group, customized plans are designed and administered, based on an individual’s physical, emotional, mental, and spiritual needs, ensuring lasting recovery.
-We use evidence-backed innovative therapies and our skilled staff endeavors to see our patients achieve drug recovery successfully.
+At Invictus Health Group, customized plans are designed and administered by our partners, based on an individual’s physical, emotional, mental, and spiritual needs, ensuring lasting recovery.
+Our partnering centers use evidence-backed innovative therapies and their skilled staff endeavors to see our patients achieve drug recovery successfully.

 Oftentimes, the family of a patient also experiences intense emotional suffering due to the behavior of their loved one.
 Over time, these disappointments, hurts, and betrayals may start building up.
-Each family member has their own way of reacting and they may feel angry, hurt, guilty, helpless, etc. Our program is structured in such a way that it educates the family and helps them recognize their role in the healing and recovery process of their loved one.
+Each family member has their own way of reacting and they may feel angry, hurt, guilty, helpless, etc. Our program is structured in such a way that we educate the family and help them recognize their role in the healing and recovery process of their loved one. one.

-Irrespective of the harrowing effects of drug addiction, it is possible to recover completely and our treatment programs are crafted with that belief in mind.
+Irrespective of the harrowing effects of drug addiction, it is possible to recover completely as our partners have created treatment programs which are crafted with that belief in mind.
 Addiction is a chronic and progressive neurobiological disorder with social, spiritual, and psychological implications.
 An inpatient or an outpatient treatment is critical for the management and as like other chronic ailments, long-term treatment is a necessity.
 Followed by the substance abuse treatment program, a continuing care program should also be offered.
 Enrolling for this provides extensive support system and a comprehensive network of care for the patients.

 For more information about our customized programs, treatment modalities, and levels of care, call our 24/7 helpline (866) 548-0190.
 You can also chat online with a representative for further assistance.